-History of Japan - Early Japan to 710
+History of Japan - Early Japan until 710

 The earliest human settlements in Japan are estimated to date from the Ice Age, about 30,000 years ago.
 At that time all four main Japanese islands were linked.